 Flow 6: Update Response Metrics

-Following the execution of a campaign, your system should push campaign delivery and response metrics to Optimove using the UpdateCampaignMetrics API call.
-Because this data is included in Optimove’s campaign analysis reports, it is important to call UpdateCampaignMetrics several times a day for seven days following the execution of each campaign.
+In order to ensure this data is displayed properly within the Optimove’s campaign analysis and customer explorer reports, it is important to call UpdateCampaignMetrics and UpdateCampaignInteractions several times a day for seven days following the execution of each campaign.

 Important Notes about the Integration Process